 iTunes is a media player developed by Apple Inc. that lets you download, organize, and play media on your system and sync it with other devices. iTunes can be downloaded and used on Windows and Mac, but is not yet available in Ubuntu or other Linux distributions.
 You can use various media players as an alternative to iTunes.
 However, if you use an iPhone, iPad, and iPod, you only need iTunes.
 In this case, there is no other alternative, since iTunes is the only way to synchronize audio, video and other data between the devices.
 With iTunes, you can even buy and stream millions of music tracks.

-But what if you’re a Linux user and want to play Apple Music on it?
-Fortunately, there is a way that you can play Apple Music on Linux.
-However, you’ll have to put a little more effort into it.
-Since the iTunes software is available for Windows operating systems, we will use the same Windows software to install iTunes on Linux by using the Wine program.
+But what if you’re a Linux user and and like to play Apple Music on it?
+Fortunately, there is a way to play Apple Music on Linux.
+However, you’ll have to put in a bit more effort to do so.
+Since the iTunes software is available for Windows operating systems, we will use the same Windows software to install iTunes on Linux using the Wine program.
 Wine is a free and open-source compatibility layer that lets you run Windows programs on Linux.

 In this article, we will show you how to install and run iTunes on Linux.
 To install iTunes, we need to install Wine first.
 Let’s start with the installation process.

 We will use Ubuntu 20.04 LTS for describing the procedure mentioned in this article.
-The same procedure works on the latest Ubuntu 21.04 and Ubuntu 18.04 too.
+The same procedure works on the latest Ubuntu 22.04 and the older Ubuntu 18.04 too.

 Installing Wine on Ubuntu

 As mentioned above, we will first install the wine program.
 So download and install Wine standard packages from the Winehq official repository.
 Follow the below steps for the installation.

 Press Ctrl+Alt+T to launch the Terminal and then run the following command in order to download the Wine repository key.